metabase/metabase/docs/users-guide/03-basic-exploration.md

 - Bookmarks are personal; other people can't see your bookmarks.
 If you want to highlight something for everyone, you'll want to put it in an official collection and/or pin the item in the collection (see [collections][collections]).
 - If you end up bookmarking a lot of items, you can collapse the bookmarks section in the sidebar (or remove the bookmarks that are just getting in your way).
-- You can drag bookmarks to reorder them in the sidebar.
 - Items that you bookmark will get a boost in your search results (but not the search results of other people).

 ---